HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 ###Variable declarations

-All variables should be declared before used.
-JavaScript does not require this, but doing so makes the program easier to read.
+All variables should be declared *before* they are used.
+In some instances, JavaScript does not require this, but doing so makes the program easier to read.

 ###Quotes
 Single or double quotes can be used but pick one and be consistent.
 Also, make sure that the closing quote matches the opening quote.